Nilmanifolds with non-nilpotent complex structures and their pseudo-K\"ahler geometry: Pseudo-K ahler and neutral Calabi-Yau structures

 If we take $s<0$ and $\delta\,r>0$, one can check there are exactly four changes of sign in the previous sequence of minors.
 Therefore, the matrix~\eqref{neutral-g} has exactly four negative eigenvalues and four positive ones, thus the signature of this metric is $(4,4)$.

 Finally, since the $(4,0)$-form $\Phi=\omega^{1234}$ is parallel, we conclude that $X$ has neutral Calabi-Yau structures. \end{proof}

-An interesting consequence of the previous results is that the families of pseudo-K\"ahler metrics obtained in Theorem~\ref{class-pK-nN-dim8} provide new neutral Calabi-Yau metrics in eight dimensions that are not flat (although they all are Ricci flat).
+An interesting consequence of the previous results is that the families of pseudo-K\"ahler metrics obtained in Theorem~\ref{class-pK-nN-dim8} provide new neutral Calabi-Yau metrics in eight dimensions that are not flat (although they all are Ricci-flat).

-\begin{theorem} Let $X=(M,J)$ be a pseudo-K\"ahler nilmanifold with $\dim_{\mathbb C}X=4$ and non-nilpotent $J$.
+\begin{theorem} Let $X=(M,J)$ be a pseudo-K\"ahler nilmanifold with $\dim_{\mathbb C}X=4$ and an invariant non-nilpotent $J$.
 Then, $X$ has neutral Calabi-Yau metrics that are Ricci-flat but not flat. \end{theorem}

 \begin{proof} It is a direct consequence of Propositions~\ref{non-flat-pK} and~\ref{neutralCY-nil}. \end{proof}

 Several constructions of hypersymplectic structures on nilpotent Lie algebras can be found in recent literature.
 Examples of 2-step nilpotent Lie algebras (of Kodaira type) are given in~\cite{FPPS} and examples in the 3-step nilpotent case are obtained in~\cite{AD}.
 The first 4-step nilpotent Lie algebras with hypersymplectic structures are found in~\cite{BGL}.
 Other examples have been constructed in~\cite{ContiGil} using semidirect products of Lie algebras.
 All these hypersymplectic nilpotent Lie algebras are, in particular, neutral Calabi-Yau (hence, also pseudo-K\"ahler) and it is worthy to remark that their underlying complex structures $J$ are always of nilpotent type.